AndrewBogdanovTSS/deno-ejs-oak/README.md

 # deno-ejs-oak
-An example of how to use Deno with Oak and ejs template
+An example of how to use Deno with Oak and ejs templates

 # How to start
 If you want to use live reload feature - install denon with: